jwpinnington/APL_psa/README.md

 Capabilities of the provider.
 It may seem obvious, but it is worth stating for the record that unlike a pure consulting role as solution architect where a solution may utilise methods and services from a potential array of technologies and providers, there is an implicit bias toward those of the provider.
 Nothing untoward about this, one must pay the rent.

 As such the solution architect must understand the territory from which they come and which they represent.
-First order of business for the solution architect is to map out the territory of the provider, perform the process of discovery on the business one is in before going out to the client.
+First order of business for the solution architect is to map out the territory of the provider, perform the process of discovery on the business one is part of before going out to the client.

 ### Align solution within business and IT strategy of the client
 \